Nako Yabuki: Career

 Yabuki is a fan of Rino Sashihara.
 During an AKB48 handshake event, she met Sashihara, who told her to audition for the group.
 Yabuki decided to audition for HKT48 instead, after Sashihara was demoted and transferred to HKT48.
 In 2013, she passed the third generation auditions for HKT48.

 In 2018, Nako participated in reality girl group survival show Produce 48, and after ranking #6 in the final ranking, she placed in the top twelve, and became a member of Korean-Japanese idol group Iz*One.
-She and the other two Japanese members of the group took a hiatus from their respective Japanese groups until their contracts with Iz*One expire in April 2021.
+She and the other two Japanese members of the group took a hiatus from their respective Japanese groups until their contracts with Iz*One expired in April 2021.

 On April 29, 2021, her contract with Iz*One officially expired and she and the other two Japanese members returned to Japan.
 On May 15, 2021, Nako officially resumed HKT48 activities with a theater appearance.

 On October 16, 2022, during HKT48's 11th-anniversary concert, she announced her graduation from the group with a graduation concert which was held on April 1, 2023.
 After graduation, she continued her career as an actress.

 On January 28, 2023, Yabuki's contract with Vernalossom expired.
 On June 18, it was announced that Yabuki had signed on with Twin Planet.